 Going shopping for perennials anytime soon?
-Keep the following list handy.
+Keep the following list handy:

 Heather Plant Care

-Pruning Heather Flowers
+Pruning Heather Plants

 Pruning should be done after each flowering period or very early in the spring.
 Be careful not to prune too far down.
-There needs to be green leaves under your pruning cut or that section will not grow back.
+There must be green leaves under your pruning cut or that section will not grow back.
 Pruning in the fall or winter will cause the plants to split and create holes.

-Where to Find a Heather Plant for Sale
+Where to Find Heather Plants for Sale

-Researching how to grow hops for the beer lover in your life (maybe you) who wants to add hops to your garden?
-We here in the Pacific Northwest take a lot of pride in our hops, and think they’re a beautiful, practical, and useful addition to any home garden.
+Are you researching how to grow hops for the beer lover in your life, and interested in adding hops to your garden?
+We take a lot of pride in our hops, and think they’re a beautiful, practical, and useful addition to any home garden.

 Choosing a Site For Growing Hops

 Hops are best planted in full sun.
-Plants will perform best if planted in well drained soil.
-Soil in the Willamette Valley can be improved by adding a compost mix to the soil prior to planting.
+Plants will perform best if placed in well drained soil.
+Soil in the Willamette Valley can be improved by adding a compost mix to prior to planting.
 Hops have a very large root system and should not be kept in a container too long.

 Hop rhizomes should be soaked for several hours before planting.
-Examine the rhizome for the buds, these buds will indicate up from down.
+Examine the rhizome for the buds – they will indicate up from down.
 The buds should be facing up.
 If you are unable to tell which way is up, plant the rhizome sideways.
 Hops will thrive in any garden soil, but grow more vigorously with enrichment from compost or manure.
 As the vine begins to grow it is advisable to train it onto a trellis.
-In a single season the vine will grow to a length of 25 feet.
+In a single season, the vine will grow to a length of 25 feet.

 How to Care for Hop Plants

 Never let the plants dry out.
 This is a recipe for disaster, especially for newer plantings.
 Water deeply at least once a week.
 Remove any weeds carefully.
-Mulching is beneficial in the winter months, but be sure to keep mulch away from the stems and crowns.
+Mulching is beneficial in the winter months, but be sure to keep mulch away from stems and crowns.

 Hops have a perennial root system, but an annual top.
-After flowering the top will start to die back.
-After the entire vine has died or turned brown cut it back to ground level.
+After flowering, the top will start to die back.
+After the entire vine has died or turned brown, cut it back to ground level.
 There is nothing that needs to be done to the vine after that.
 Fertilize again in the spring with a slow release, all-purpose granular fertilizer.

 Live in the Portland or Vancouver Metropolitan Area and looking for a place to purchase hops?
-Look no further than our Portland Nursery and Garden Center, located on Scholls Ferry Road.
+Look no further than our Portland garden center.
 We’ll be here to help you get started.